 - Click Save.

-Assigning and editing suppliers on products individually
+Assigning and editing suppliers on individual products

 - Navigate to Catalog > Products.

 - Select the Supplier from the dropdown.
-If the supplier has not been created in Retail POS yet, enter the name of the supplier into the Search all suppliers field and click Add "X" as a new supplier.
+If the supplier has not been created in Retail POS yet, enter the name of the supplier into the Search all suppliers field and click Add as a new supplier.

 - Enter the supplier price into the Supplier price field.

-- To add additional suppliers, click Add another supplier
+- To add additional suppliers, click Add another supplier.

 - Click Save.

-Importing multiple suppliers in bulk via CSV/XLSX
+Importing suppliers in bulk

-Export a product list
+Exporting the product list

-The existing supplier_name, supplier_code, and supply_price columns are for your product's default supplier.
-If this has already been populated in Retail POS, the supplier information will be displayed in the file, otherwise, these columns will be blank.
+- The existing supplier_name, supplier_code, and supply_price columns are for your product's default supplier.
+If this has already been populated in Retail POS, the supplier information will be displayed in the file, otherwise these columns will be blank.

 - add_supplier_1_name